Ghostbusters (song): The Rasmus version

-Finnish rock band The Rasmus recorded a cover of the song which is included on their debut album Peep and EP album 3rd, both from 1996, as well as their compilation album Hellofacollection by 2001.
+Finnish rock band the Rasmus recorded a cover of the song that was included on their debut album, Peep, and their third extended play, 3rd, both released in 1996.
+Their version reached number eight on the Finnish Singles Chart.

 Mickael Turtle version

 In 2005, the original song was covered by the animated character Mickael Turtle, reaching No. 5 in France on December 3, 2005, and No. 23 in Switzerland on January 15, 2006.